Low-Latency Engineer

 ✨Understand the Company’s Tech Stack

 Research the specific technologies and tools used by the company, particularly those related to fast-packet processing and kernel-bypass implementations.
-This will demonstrate your genuine interest and help you engage in meaningful discussions during the interview.
+This knowledge will demonstrate your genuine interest and help you engage in meaningful discussions during the interview.

 ✨Communicate Clearly